Tuvalu at the 2012 Summer Olympics

 Tuvalu competed at the 2012 Summer Olympics in London, which was held from 27 July to 12 August 2012.
 The country's participation at London marked its second appearance in the Summer Olympics since its debut at the 2008 Summer Olympics.
 The delegation consisted of three competitors: two short-distance runners, Tavevele Noa and Asenate Manoa, and one weightlifter, Tuau Lapua Lapua.
 All three qualified for the games through wildcard places because they did not meet the qualification standards.
 Lapua was the flag bearer for the opening ceremony while Manoa carried it at the closing ceremony.
 Noa and Manoa failed to advance beyond the preliminary rounds of their events although the latter established a new national record for the women's 100 metres, while Lapua placed 12th in the men's featherweight (62 kilogram) weightlifting competition.

 Background

 The 2012 Summer Olympics in London, United Kingdom are Tuvalu's second Summer Olympics following its debut in the 2008 Summer Olympics in Beijing, China.
 No Tuvaluan athlete had ever won a medal at the Olympic Games.
 Tuvalu participated in the London Summer Games from 27 July to 12 August 2012.
 The delegation consisted of sprinters Tavevele Noa and Asenate Manoa and weightlifter Tuau Lapua Lapua.
 The team trained with the sports coaching faculty at the University of Central Lancashire and with the Preston Harriers Athletics Club in the 100-day period before the Games.
 Lapua was selected as the flag bearer for the opening ceremony while Manoa carried it at the closing ceremony.

+Competitors

+The following is the list of number of competitors participating in the Games and selected biographies.